Questions to ask when considering cremation

 We own and operate our own crematory at our Richboro location.

-Where will my loved one be taken once they are in the care of the funeral home?
 Because we own and operate our own crematory, your family member remains with us until all of the necessary authorizations and permits have been obtained.
 Then they are transported directly to our crematory located on the grounds of our Richboro facility, and received by our crematory operator, never leaving our care.

 We built our own crematory for the explicit purpose of maintaining our high level of service throughout the cremation process.
 Our cremation specialists have been trained and certified through the Cremation Association of North America.
 Furthermore, we have developed a rigorous set of operating policies and procedures in order to maximize our level of quality and minimize the potential for human error.